neuefische/web-exercises/sessions/recap-project-2/example-implementation/README.md

   result
 - Think of ways to use the same logic for both form fields and to not repeat your code

-You can have a look at [this counter example](https://codesandbox.io/s/github/neuefische/web-exercises/tree/main/sessions/recap-project-2/character-count-example) for inspiration.

 ## 5. Bonus

 1. When adding a new question card in your newly created `form.html`, also add event listeners to the new button and icon which will have the same functionality as described in Task 1.